defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 wallet receives, i.e. the traffic-analysis side-channels on the receiving side are eliminated.
-- When a malicious or compromised Detection Server knows one of its users' addresses, it can find out which user it is (i.e. identified by their IP address).
+- When a malicious or compromised Detection Server knows one of its users' wallet's addresses, it can find out which user it is (i.e. identified by their IP address).
-- If the Detection Server is compromised but the Mix Authority servers are honest and uncompromised, the attacker can learn *how many* transactions the wallet received each day, but not *which ones*.
+- If the Detection Server is compromised but the Mix Authority servers are honest and uncompromised, the attacker can learn *how many* transactions the wallet receives each day, but not *which ones*.
 - If a Mix Authority is compromised but the wallet's Detection Server remains honest and secure, the attacker learns nothing about which transactions belong to which wallets.